Hundreds of clergy have found St Luke’s resilience-building resource invaluable for better wellbeing and sustainable, healthy ministry.

 How much does St Luke’s Resilience Workshop cost?

-Please get in touch for more information on costs – email our wellbeing coordinator
+Please get in touch for more information on costs – email our wellbeing programme manager

 Can my diocese run this training?